futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-06-Margin&Padding/README.md

 }
 ```

 ### Margin - Individual Sides
 CSS has properties for specifying the margin for each side of an element:

+All the margin properties can have the following values:

+### auto -
+browser calculates the margin
+### length -
+specifies a margin in px, pt, cm, etc.
+### % -
+specifies a margin in % of the width of the containing element

+### inherit -
+specifies that the margin should be inherited from the parent element

+#### Note:
+>Negative values are allowed.

 #### margin-top